 First, this paper analyzes the relationship between political regimes and COVID-19 deaths, as the graphs above suggest.
 The total number of deaths was obtained from Worldometer COVID-19 data.
 Daily data are available from another source.
 However, almost all other covariates necessary to be included in the analysis are yearly data, such as GDP per capita.
 This study constructs cross-sectional data on over 100 countries for all statistical analyses below.
 Political regime variables are obtained from the Polity Project and Variety of Democracy (V-Dem) Project.
-Control variables such as GDP per capita, trade ratio to GDP, total population, population density, and population ratio age 65 and above are taken from the World Bank.
+Control variables such as GDP per capita, trade ratio to GDP, population density, and population ratio age 65 and above are taken from the World Bank.
 The latitude and days since the first confirmed case were also included in the analysis.
 The latest available yearly data were used.
 Negative binomial regression was applied to consider the dependent variable's skewed distribution.
 The independent variables (except for latitude and days since the first confirmed case) are logged to consider skewed distributions.
-Taking the logs of the dependent variables leads to missing values for countries where COVID-19 cases and deaths are not reported.
-But this is not a problem because it is almost meaningless for this study to analyze such countries if those countries are not affected by COVID-19.
 The descriptive statistics are presented in Appendix 1.
-Table 1 shows the results of the regression results for the determinants of the death cases that report the incidence rate ratio (IRR) instead of coefficients.
+Table 1 shows the regression results for the determinants of the death cases that report the incidence rate ratio (IRR) instead of coefficients.